Enjoying Learning Together

 Phonics

-Heatherlands Primary School uses the Letters and Sounds phonics programme alongside Jolly Phonics.
+Heatherlands Primary School uses the Bug Club phonics programme.
 Phonics is taught daily in Foundation Stage and Key Stage 1.
 In Key Stage 2, phonics is taught where needed but is used as a reading/spelling strategy throughout.

 Website suggestions for phonics: